xuczhang/RLHH/README.md

-# RLRN
+# RLHH
-RLRN presents an algorithm to handle the robust linear regression problem without the parameter of corruption ratio.
+RLHH presents an algorithm to handle the robust linear regression problem without the parameter of corruption ratio.